-Honouring the Buffalo is a picture book collaboration between Raymond Lavallee and Judith Silverthorne.
-The credit for this book belongs to Raymond Lavallee, who is the Cree storyteller, and who asked Judith to help him write the oral stories in book form to preserve them.
+Honouring the Buffalo is a picture book collaboration between Raymond Lavallee, Judith Silverthorne and Mike Keepness.
+The credit for this book belongs to Raymond Lavallee, a Wisdom Keeper and Cree Storyteller, who asked Judith to help him write the oral stories in book form to preserve them.

 The English/Cree version was published in 2015.
 The French/Cree translation was published in 2016.
 The German/Cree version was published in 2019.